 However detailed your business case, you will almost certainly need to break down your project into different work packages, and these will involve different people or different roles and take place at different times.
 Managing timescales, activities, budget and resources are all different aspects of good project management.

-Your project is likely to have specific reporting requirements set by your funders, or internally.
+Your project is likely to have specific reporting requirements set by your SMT.
 For longer projects you may be expected to provide an update every six months or every year.